UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Use the provided formula with current Electricity Facts Labels to accurately compare costs between Gexa and Chariot plans.

-Let’s step away from abstract rates per kWh and look at a concrete example.
-Imagine you are setting up utilities in Houston and moving into a mid-sized home.
+Let’s step away from abstract rates per kWh and look at a concrete example to understand Chariot Energy rates Houston residents might pay.
+Imagine you are moving into a mid-sized home.
 During a blistering Texas July, you might use exactly 2,000 kWh of electricity to keep the air conditioning running.
+Instead of relying on estimated averages, calculate your exact anticipated costs using this formula: (Usage × Energy Charge) + Base Charge + TDSP Delivery Charges + Taxes and Fees.

-Instead of relying on estimated averages, you should calculate your exact anticipated costs using a straightforward formula: (Usage × Energy Charge) + Base Charge + TDSP Delivery Charges + Taxes and Fees.
-If you pull a sample EFL for a Gexa plan, you will find their specific energy charge and base fee.
-You can then compare that directly against the energy charge and base fee listed on a Chariot EFL.
-Plugging your 2,000 kWh into this formula allows you to see if paying a potential premium for Chariot’s locally positioned solar power is worth the extra few dollars compared to Gexa’s national REC offset strategy.
+Plugging your expected 2,000 kWh into this formula allows you to see if paying a potential premium for Chariot’s locally positioned solar power is worth the extra few dollars compared to Gexa’s REC-backed strategy.
 Always pull the most current EFLs to run this math, as market rates change frequently.

 Even the most affordable electricity plan loses its appeal if you can’t get someone on the phone to fix a billing error.
-That makes customer service a crucial factor in your decision.
-We highly recommend reviewing official Public Utility Commission of Texas complaint scorecards to evaluate objective, third-party data on retail electric providers.
+That makes reliable customer service a crucial factor in your decision.
+When comparing Gexa Energy vs Chariot Energy reviews, evaluating PUCT complaint ratios Texas metrics provides a much clearer picture than reading random online rants.

 Your retail electric provider handles billing and customer service, but your local transmission utility (like Oncor or CenterPoint) manages the actual physical power lines and outages.

-Setting Up Service: Tips for New Movers
+Setting Up Service for New Movers

 Infographic showing three steps to set up power before moving: gather details, review the EFL, and schedule the start date one day early.